michielbdejong/lnrpc-client/README.md

 No code was written in the making this npm package.
 It was generated automatically from the `lnrpc/rpc.proto` file in https://github.com/lightningnetworks/lnd, using gRPC tools.

+By running `npm test` you can see that this package exposes the entire API of LND v0.1.1-alpha.

 To regenerate it, run:

 ```sh